NathanHarrington/dotfiles/README.md

   is probably the best time.

   Buy a new disk every year and replace it in the laptop.
-This will prevent manufactured developed bit rot.
+This will prevent manufacturer developed bit rot.
 You'll also get a snapshot non-cloud backup of all your files at that moment.
 </pre>